jdogg2020/math-game/README.md

 math-game is a simple math game for kids to help make memorizing math facts fun.

 It gives the user 10 questions that are each randomly chosen to be either addition or subtraction.
-The upper limit is bound at 10 in the beggining.
+The upper limit for the numbers used in the questions is bound at 10 in the beginning.
-For subtraction question it always subtracts the smaller number from the larger so that the user doesn't need to understand negative numbers.
+For subtraction questions it always subtracts the smaller number from the larger so that the user doesn't need to understand negative numbers.

 After 10 questions are answered it give a yes or no prompt to play again.